Mortgage Q&A: “Do mortgage inquiries affect credit score?”

 - It’s possible to be negatively impacted by a credit inquiry

-- If it pushes you below a key credit scoring threshold, such as from 630 to 619
+- It can push you below a key credit scoring threshold, such as from 630 to 619

-- Which could make you ineligible for a loan or increase your interest rate
+- This could make you ineligible for a home loan or increase your interest rate

-- In this case you could ask for an exception of take action to boost your scores
+- In this case you could ask for an exception or take action to boost your scores

-If you find yourself just below a certain credit scoring threshold, you may be able to use an older credit report if all the information is the same other than the mortgage inquiries; or you can ask for an exception from the lender.
+Assuming you find yourself right below a certain credit scoring threshold, you may be able to use an older credit report if all the information is the same other than the mortgage inquiries.

 After all, it wouldn’t be fair to penalize you simply for shopping around for the lowest mortgage rate, now would it?

-I personally think FICO should expand this shopping period and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.
+I personally think FICO should expand this shopping period across all versions and make it 100% clear that prospective buyers and existing homeowners won’t be punished for rate shopping.

-However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about mortgage inquiries.
+However, keeping outstanding credit balances low and paying bills on time is far more important than worrying about a few mortgage inquiries.

 And your main concern should be securing the best possible mortgage, not fretting about a few points on your credit score.

-One final note: Do not apply for any other form of credit (credit cards, auto loans, etc) before or during the mortgage shopping process; these can definitely drag your credit score lower, potentially knocking you out of the running for that mortgage.
-They can even bump up your debt-to-income ratio!
+One final note – Do not apply for any other form of credit (credit cards, auto loans, etc) before or during the mortgage shopping process.

 Read more: What credit score do you need for a mortgage?